-If you use STAMP in your research, please cite:
+If you use STAMP v2+ in your research, we appreciate you citing:

 - Parks DH and Beiko RG.
 (2010).
 Identifying biologically relevant differences between metagenomic communities.
 Bioinformatics, 26, 715-721.

 STAMP is in active development and we are interested in discussing all potential applications of this software.
 We recommend you send suggestions, comments, and bug reports to the [STAMP Google Group] so all commuity members can participate and benefit from the discussions.
 If reporting a bug, please provide as much information as possible and a simplified version of the data set which causes the bug.
 This will allow us to quickly resolve the issue.
 If you need to contact the authors of STAMP privately, please email Rob Beiko (beiko [at] cs.dal.ca).